TaitoUnited/taito-cli/README.md

-    taito vc feat list                       # List all feature branches taito vc feat: pricing                   # Switch to the pricing feature branch taito vc feat rebase                     # Rebase current feature branch with the original branch taito vc feat merge                      # Merge current feature branch to the original (optional rebase and squash) taito vc feat pr                         # Create a pull-request for merging current feature branch to the original (optional rebase and squash) taito vc feat squash                     # Quick command for merging a short-lived feature as a single commit (merge with squash and delete)
+    taito vc feat list                       # List all feature branches taito vc feat: pricing                   # Switch to the pricing feature branch taito vc feat rebase                     # Rebase current feature branch with the original branch taito vc feat merge                      # Merge current feature branch to the original with no-ff (optional rebase and delete) taito vc feat pr                         # Create a pull-request for merging current feature branch to the original (optional rebase) taito vc feat squash                     # Quick command for merging a short-lived feature as a single commit (merge with squash and delete)

     TODO Support for hotfix branches

-    taito vc commit revert                   # Revert the latest commit by creating a new commit. taito vc commit undo                     # Undo the latest commit from local and remote branch.
-Leave local files untouched. taito vc commit erase                    # Erase the latest commit from local and remote branch.
+    taito vc revert merge                    # Revert the latest merge by creating a new commit. taito vc revert commit                   # Revert the latest commit by creating a new commit. taito vc undo commit                     # Undo the latest commit from local and remote branch.
+Leave local files untouched. taito vc erase commit                    # Erase the latest commit from local and remote branch.
 Remove the changes also from local files.

 Manual deployment operations in case there are some problems with automated CI/CD builds: